Samoa Broadcasting Corporation

 The Samoa Broadcasting Corporation (SBC) was a public broadcaster in the South Pacific island country of Samoa.
 Its operations were based in Mulinuʻu, Apia.
 SBC was created by an act of Parliament in 2003, replacing the old Western Samoa Broadcasting Department.
 This government entity include both the former Televise Samoa & Radio 2AP.
 The SBC broke up in 2008.
 TV1 Samoa is now the main television station of Samoa.
 SBC's radio stations still broadcast but are now privately owned.
 The radio stations were given to Radio Polynesia and the TV station to Samoa Quality Broadcasting, who renamed SBC TV 1 as TV1 Samoa.

 SBC Radio 1 and SBC FM

 SBC Radio 1 (formerly Radio 2AP), 540AM, broadcasts news, current affairs, talk, information, entertainment, music and audio content in the Samoan language.
 It can be heard clearly in Niue, Tokelau and emails from Samoans in Alaska say they too get snatches of it.
 It is the radio station of choice in many American Samoa households as well as Samoa.
 By the time of its privatization in 2008, the audience consisted mainly of elderly listeners.

+After World War II ended, the New Zealand government re-established the station in 1948, by the early 1970s, it was one of the few radio stations in the South Pacific now to have a Western manager.

 The SBC Radio 1 complex in Mulinuʻu houses SBC Radio 1's operations, just next door to SBC TV.
 There is also SBC-FM, 88.1FM, which is an English-language station delivering news, entertainment and music in the English Language.
 This station is housed inside the SBC TV compound, Mulinuʻu.